acmater/exmoset/README.md

 across the provided set of molecules.
 Intuitively these labels represent a "pure" description of the space of interest, with the label adopting almost exclusively a single value.

-Extending this approach to continuous labels is a future task with the discussion about how this could be done provided below.

 ## API
 The Similarity_Analysis Class handles the analysis of the molecular subset with a provided set of properties.
 The properties were built with extensability in mind.
 The API for a property is